waltz-controls/magix/README.md

 ![](assets/images_for_WaC_piazza.png)

+Message is specified in Waltz-Controls RFC1 [[1](https://github.com/waltz-controls/rfc/tree/master/1)].
+Every connector (blue arrows in the picture above) SHOULD define its payload in a corresponging RFC.

 Here we define all reposiories that are related to the Piazza project.

 ## Magix

 Magix is an abstract component.
-Its API is defined in Waltz-Controls RFC2 [[1](https://github.com/waltz-controls/rfc/tree/master/2)]
+Its API is defined in Waltz-Controls RFC2 [[2](https://github.com/waltz-controls/rfc/tree/master/2)]

 Implementations of the Magix component hide underlaying transport from the client e.g. for single-process deployment it can be ZMQ *inproc* etc